An analysis of 2497 consumer reviews. How good and bad customer experiences impact business ratings in seven major cities across the USA.

 Why is customer service important in the retail industry?

 Retail businesses have been a cornerstone of American culture.
 The U.S. was home to the first-ever outdoor mall and, up until the last decade, 30% of the almighty US dollar was made from scraps of Levi’s denim jeans.
-While a lot has changed in retail, the core tenant to provide excellent customer service remains paramount.
+While a lot has changed in retail, (think chatbots in retail, ecommerce chatbots, or even just the internet itself) the core tenant to provide excellent customer service remains paramount.
 In fact, studies have shown U.S. consumers tell almost twice as many people about bad service compared to good service.

 It’s no secret, the onset of internet adoption has sparked massive transformation.
 Competition is more intense and customers’ voices are more amplified than ever before.
 Now retailers have to pivot the way they run business operations – those that cannot are finding it difficult to survive.
 In fact, if you search “Retail in America” you’ll find Wikipedia’s Retail Apocalypse page as one of the top results.